-In one residence, marijuana, cocaine, and LSD were discovered in addition to heat sealing equipment, reagents, precursor powders, liquids, and a lab.
+In one residence police found marijuana, cocaine, and LSD in addition to heat sealing equipment, reagents, precursor powders, liquids, and a lab.
 The authorities also stumbled upon shipping boxes bearing destination addresses and packed with narcotics-filled hair brushes.

 According to Special Agent James J. Hunt, cyber drug trafficking has allowed vendors to have substantial reach, exacerbating the drug-related deaths scourge that the country is currently experiencing.

 Just two days ago, European authorities made a similar drug bust involving Dark Web sellers seizing $5.2 million in cryptocurrencies, 800,000 LSD blotters, close to $4 million in fiat, and 10 vehicles.
 The seizures are a major offensive by authorities in both continents against dealers leveraging the assumed combined anonymity of the Dark Web and cryptocurrencies.

 The recent unprecedented Binance hack that led to over 7,000 bitcoins being stolen sent shockwaves across the cryptosphere and besmirched the crypto exchange’s almost impeccable security record.
 And now CEO…